openjournals/joss/docs/submitting.md

 If you're using GitHub for your repository, you can use the [Open Journals GitHub Action](https://github.com/marketplace/actions/open-journals-pdf-generator) to automatically compile your paper each time you update your repository.

+The PDF is available via the Actions tab in your project and click on the latest workflow run.
+The zip archive file (including the `paper.pdf`) is listed in the run's Artifacts section.

 **Docker**

 If you have Docker installed on your local machine, you can use the same Docker Image to compile a draft of your paper locally.
 In the example below, the `paper.md` file is in the `paper` directory.
 Upon successful execution of the command, the `paper.pdf` file will be created in the same location as the `paper.md` file: